Top Patio Paver Pattern Trends for 2023 | Unilock

 Asymmetrical Patio Paver Patterns

-If you’re looking to make a statement with your patio design or complement your landscape style, an asymmetrical patio paver pattern can give you a modern or a traditional look.
-These include:
+If you’re looking to make a statement with your patio design or complement your landscape style, an asymmetrical patio paver pattern can give you a modern or traditional look.

 10. Diagonal or Slanted Pattern